Valencia flooding: Why did one of the leading smart cities fail on basic safety?

 The lessons from Valencia

-This lesson isn’t just for city authorities and urban planners.
-It applies to education, journalism, the economy, and countless other sectors where we often let the allure of the latest trend blind us to the basics.
-Technology can augment our humanity, but it should never endanger the core values that have kept us safe for millennia.
+This lesson extends beyond city authorities and urban planners to education, journalism, and economics, where we often let trendy innovation overshadow fundamentals.
+While technology can enhance our capabilities, it shouldn’t endanger our core humanity.
 As we move forward, we must balance our embrace of innovation with a commitment to what has always worked: being human.

 Leave a Reply